Centre for railway vehicle manufacturing -

 facing the future with tradition

 Lusatia is one of the top three centres for railway vehicle manufacturing in Germany.
-The two factories belonging to Bombardier Transportation in Bautzen and Görlitz and Waggonbau Niesky, which belongs to the Slovakian Tatravagónka Group, are the heart of railway vehicle manufacturing in Lusatia.
+The two Bombardier Transportation plants in Bautzen and Görlitz and Waggonbau Niesky, which belongs to the Slovakian Tatravagónka Group, are the heart of rail vehicle manufacturing in Lusatia.

-As centres for the production of shells and components and for the final assembly of long-distance trains, regional trains and trams and as a manufacturer of goods wagons for special applications, these three sites have a broad spectrum of the sector covered.
-A large number of innovative suppliers such as Lausitz Elaste and Lakowa and service providers like Cideon Engineering have set up in the surrounding areas, where they benefit from being close to the factories and to research facilities like Dresden University of Technology.
+As centres for the production of shell constructions and components and for the final assembly of long-distance trains, regional trains and trams and as a manufacturer of freight wagons for special applications, these three sites cover a broad spectrum of the industry.
+A large number of innovative suppliers such as Lausitz Elaste or Lakowa and service providers like Cideon Engineering have set up in the surrounding areas, where they benefit from the proximity to the plants and to research institutions like Dresden University of Technology.

 Innovative drive technologies

-Deutsche Bahn in Cottbus will also perform maintenance on the ICE fleet and pool research activities for the entire Group.
-In addition, a climate-friendly mobility transport centre was recently launched in Cottbus.
-A total of 50 million euros was invested in the city’s central station to set up an entirely new transport hub.
+Furthermore, the climate-friendly mobility transport centre has recently been put into operation in Cottbus.
+A total of around 50 million euros was invested around the city’s central station to set up an entirely new transport hub.